zenkay/personal-blog/php/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.10.3 of the free version correspond to changes made in 2.10.3.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.11.4 of the free version correspond to changes made in 2.11.4.x of the paid version.

+= 1.11.5 - 22/Aug/2015 =

+* FIX: phpseclib fix relating to generation of random numbers on some systems (affecting SFTP on some systems)

+= 1.11.4 - 19/Aug/2015 =

+* FIX: Perform previously missing tweak on the database after restoring a multisite backup to an install with a different table prefix, which inhibited the ability to create new users on the main site in a network.
+* TWEAK: Remove an inefficiency when examining files to prune from Google Drive, reducing the amount of time needed.
+* TWEAK: Show a warning if UpdraftPlus's directory in wp-content/plugins has been manually renamed to include a space, which WordPress does not support
+* TWEAK: Skip search/replacing of the 'guid' column in the posts table when migrating (improves performance - and prevents possible re-appearances of blog articles in peoples' feed readers if double-migrating)
+* TWEAK: Upgraded the bundled phpseclib Math, Net and File libraries to current versions (1.0 branch)
+* TWEAK: Prevent PHP notice in log file when deleting FTP backup from dashboard
+* TRANSLATIONS: Updated translations, including Greek

 = 1.11.3 - 13/Aug/2015 =